Herbert Edward Douglas Blakiston: Academic career

 Blakiston matriculated at Trinity College, Oxford, in October 1881.
-He gaining a first class degree in Literae Humaniores in 1885.
-He was ordained and became Fellow, Chaplain, and Lecturer at Trinity College in 1887.
-He then became Tutor in 1892, Senior Tutor and Junior Bursar in 1898, before being elected President of the College in March 1907.
-He also served simultaneously as Estates Bursar (1915–38).
+He gained a first class degree in Literae Humaniores in 1885.
+He was ordained and became fellow, chaplain, and lecturer at Trinity College in 1887.
+He then became tutor in 1892, senior tutor and junior bursar in 1898.

+In February 1907, the president of Trinity Henry Francis Pelham died suddenly in office.
+Blakiston was elected as his successor the following month.
 Blakiston was not the college fellows' first choice for the presidency.
-Robert Rapier was the preferred candidate but he turned the position down, citing his advancing age as an obstacle.
-During his presidency, Blakiston continued in the role of chaplain and sometimes conducted services in the Trinity College chapel.
+The vice-president Robert Raper was the preferred candidate.
+But Raper turned the position down, citing his advancing age as an obstacle.
+During his presidency, Blakiston continued in the role of chaplain and sometimes conducted services in the Trinity College chapel, he also served as the estates bursar of Trinity from 1915 to 1938.

-Outside of Trinity College, Blakiston had also been appointed University Proctor in 1899.
-He was the university auditor from 1903 to 1917 and a became a member of the Hebdomadal Council in 1915.
+Outside of Trinity College, Blakiston had also been appointed university proctor in 1899.
+He was the university auditor from 1903 to 1917 and became a member of the Hebdomadal Council in 1915.